Coder-Guy420/E-Mail-Spoofers/README.md

 ------------------

 This one is in the name because it's easier to spoof email with it as it takes in user input.

+V2
+--

+v2 has a new function which checks if the email entered is a valid email, and if it isnt a real email than it asks for the email again.
+Easy-Email-Spoofer is probably more reliable I just put this in here as a test